persash/Movie-Party-Bot/README.md

 ## Other Info

+Every command will need to start with !mpsb.

 The `suggest` command requires a youtube api key to be able to search for movie trailers.
 You can acquire one on the official [Youtube Data Api website](https://developers.google.com/youtube/v3).

+The `gif` command will require a tenor api key.
+[Tenor API] (https://tenor.com/gifapi)

-The Bot will remove any message in movie party suggestion channel that is not a youtube url and inform the original user.
+The Bot will remove any message in movie party suggestion channel that is not a youtube url and inform the original author of the message.

-Discord Server moderators will need to pin movies to the movie party suggestion channel to keep track what has been watched and to help the bot do its job.
+Discord server moderators will need to pin movies to the movie party suggestion channel to keep track what has been watched and to help the bot do its job.
+In the future, I might at a `select` command for server admins so they dont have to do it manually.